An introduction to Cognitive Behavioral Therapy (CBT)

 What is CBT?

 CBT is a relatively short-term form of psychotherapy (a type of counseling) that can be used for the treatment of a wide range of psychological disorders including depression, anxiety, eating disorders such as anorexia nervosa, substance abuse and personality disorders amongst others.
 It can also be used to help people change their lifestyles.
 It focuses on working on the ‘incorrect beliefs’ that people have.
 These ‘incorrect beliefs’ are usually unintentional but they seriously affect how people react to situations.
+CBT is also focused on centers like Nashville rehab where proper treatment and attention is given to individuals.

 How Does CBT Work?